Ways to make that family road trip even more fun

 Have a variety of activities planned for long stretches of car travel.

-In addition to each grandchild having his/her own activity bag of things to do solo, plan activities that involve everyone.
+In addition to each grandchild having his/her own activity bag of things to do solo, plan activities that involve everyone on your road trip.

 - Play group games that involve everyone, e.g., “We are going on a picnic.”
 The first person starts with the letter A: “We’re going on a picnic and in the picnic basket are some apples.”
 The next person has the letter B and has to remember what the person before him/her put in the picnic basket.
 “We’re going on a picnic and in the picnic basket are some apples and berries.”
 Process is repeated through the entire alphabet.(Resources: Kid World Citizen lists many car games; MiniTime provides numerous games and activities for different kinds of trips that can be printed out in advance; Parents.com lists eight different activities.